transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Modifying peer settings after deployment
 {: #ibp-console-adv-deployment-peer-modify-json}

 After a peer is deployed, a subset of the fields can be updated as well.
 Click the peer tile in the console and then the **Settings** icon to open a side panel.
-Click **Edit configuration JSON** to open the panel where you can override the peer settings.
-The `JSON` in the **Current configuration** box contains the current settings for the peer. **Not all of these values can be overridden after the peer is deployed.**  A subset of these parameters can be overridden by pasting a `JSON` with the overrides into the `Configurations updates` box.
-Again, you don't need to include the entire set of parameters from the **Current configuration** `JSON`, only paste the parameters you want to override into the **Configuration updates** box.
+Click **Edit configuration JSON (Advanced)** to open the panel where you can override the peer settings.
+The `JSON` in the **Current configuration** box contains the current settings for the peer. **Not all of these values can be overridden after the peer is deployed.**  A subset of these parameters can be overridden by pasting a `JSON` with the overrides into the **Configuration JSON** box.
+Again, you don't need to include the entire set of parameters from the **Current configuration** `JSON`, only paste the parameters you want to override into the **Configuration JSON** box.

 The following subset of parameters can be overridden after a peer is deployed: